trien-hong/EventTracking/README.md

 # Update
 There are currently 3 different versions of this web app.
-One using Django REST framework with React (single-page application), one using Django (with templates), and Flask (with templates).
+One using Django REST framework with ReactJS (single-page application), one using Django (with templates), and Flask (with templates).
 All versions use PostgreSQL as the database.

-The most updated versions is Django with React.
-Flask version is quite outdated.
+For the most updated version it will be Django REST framework with ReactJS (single-page application).
+Django (with templates) and Flask (with templates) version is quite outdated.
+I will no longer update the Django/Flask version anymore.

-The Django and Django with React version contains some new features along with updated code (compared to Flask).
+The Django REST framework with ReactJS version contains some new features along with much needed updated code (compared to Flask & Django).
 Both Django versions can be run locally using docker-compose.
-You will need to obtain API keys and set up a/multiple .env file.
+You will need to obtain API keys and set up a/multiple .env file(s).

 Each version has its own README.md file with more information.